 - a.
 A generator-owner has failed to make available records of verification tests and maintenance of its protective devices; - b.
-A generator-owner's system adversely impacts the operation of utility equipment or equipment belonging to other utility customers; - c.
-A generator-owner's system is found to adversely affect the quality of service to adjoining customers.
+A generator-owner's system adversely impacts the operation of utility equipment or equipment belonging to other utility customers;

-The utility will provide a name and telephone number so that the customer can obtain information about the utility lock-out.
+The utility will provide a name and telephone number so that the generator-owner can obtain information about the utility lock-out.

-The customer shall be allowed to disconnect from the utility without prior notice in order to self generate.
+The generator-owner shall be allowed to disconnect from the utility without prior notice in order to self generate.